 The water level shall be adjusted to the height of the center line of the front axle (wheeled tractor) or the driven sprockets (track-laying tractor) with the tractor in a horizontal position, as if driving on a road.
 However, if the center line is higher than 400 mm above ground level (in accordance with ISO 4251-1) the water level shall only be raised to 400 mm above the ground level.

 Potable water (see IS 10500) shall be used in the cistern.

 Fig 2.
-A Typical Example Of Cistern For Waterproofing Test
+A Typical Example of Cistern for Waterproofing Test

 7.6 Test Procedures

 7.6.1 General Provisions